-The Superdiversity Centre for Law, Policy and Business (SDC), in partnership with Auckland Tourism, Events and Economic Development (ATEED) has launched a unique programme offering businesses an opportunity to place high-skilled international student graduates who have a degree within their businesses.
+The Superdiversity Institute for Law, Policy and Business (SDI), in partnership with Auckland Tourism, Events and Economic Development (ATEED) has launched a unique programme offering businesses an opportunity to place high-skilled international student graduates who have a degree within their businesses.

 The GTI Programme can help businesses gain valuable insights into export markets, which are the home country of the international students.
 GTI can help businesses/ organisations innovate, adapt and access new markets.

-Understanding the key demand and skill shortage industries, the Superdiversity Centre (SDC) will facilitate entry of 35 high-skilled international student graduates within NZ businesses.
-Businesses will be able to choose graduates from a pool of successful applicants for placement over a period ranging from one week up to one month.
+Understanding the key demand and skill shortage industries, the Superdiversity Institute (SDI) will facilitate entry of 25 high-skilled international student graduates within NZ businesses.
+Businesses will be able to choose graduates from a pool of successful applicants for placement.

-SDC will run an induction for successful GTI programme applicants on how to work in the New Zealand business environment.
+SDI will run an induction for successful GTI programme applicants on how to work in the New Zealand business environment